cliveb/cliveb.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm an engineer consulting on products and community management building nextgen apps systems for ERP solving B2B / B2C from demand to delivery (really familiar catering to business developers).
-Also enjoy teaming up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups.
+I'm a senior engineer consulting on products and community management building nextgen ERP apps systems solving B2B / B2C from demand to delivery (really familiar catering to business developers).

+Concurrently, I enjoy contributing to camlistore.org building the community and also team up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups.

 Always learning, always an adventure!

+Inquires, please see my talent manager https://www.linkedin.com/in/robertanasser

 ### Contact me